romainl/ctags-patterns-for-javascript/README.md

-# Exuberant ctags patterns for JavaScript
+# Exuberant ctags Patterns for JavaScript

-The purpose of this project is to modernize and augment the many custom JavaScript patterns that have been floating the web for years.
+The purpose of this project is to modernize and augment the many custom JavaScript Patterns that have been floating the web for years.

 We want to make sure ctags doesn't miss a single named symbol in our whole code base and do so without unnecessary duplication: